Mr. Trash Wheel Is Headed To The 'Spa' For Some 'Self-Care'

 BALTIMORE (WJZ) — With five years of cleaning up Baltimore’s Inner Harbor under his conveyor belt, Mr. Trash Wheel is taking a little time off.

-The wheel will be removed temporarily at the end of the Jones Falls to go through some repairs and maintenance.
+The wheel, which has collected over 1,000,000 pounds worth of trash in the last five years, will be removed temporarily at the end of the Jones Falls to go through some repairs and maintenance.

+It's time to TREAT 👏 YO' 👏 SELF 👏 After five years of hard work, I am taking my first break.
+Sometimes you need to take a step back to be better and stronger for the work ahead: https://t.co/8TX4tepotu

 It will be transported by barge to Clearwater Mills’ marina in Bodkin Creek.
 While the belt is being repaired, Mr. Trash Wheel will be taken to General Ship Repair in Baltimore and drydocked for cleaning, painting and other repairs.